Our Lady of Mercy Academy (New York): History

+The years after the war saw a tremendous growth in curriculum enrichment and parent participation.
+A PTA was established in 1948.
+By 1964, with increased population growth on Long Island, it became obvious that there was not so much a need for a boarding school.
+Dormitories were converted into classrooms, and dining rooms into cafeterias.
+The parlors still remain for meeting parents and guests, and providing meetings for special events.
+The school's enrollment peaked in the 1970s with about 525 students.
+With tremendous support from parents and friends, OLMA was able to build a new gym in 1978.

+Curriculum has been enriched in art, dance, music and theatre.
+Advanced placement courses, college affiliation classes, computer labs, Internet access, on-line databases and a completely automated library media center, all indicate that OLMA has progressed from those early 20th century years with 11 students, 5 faculty and a Regents approved curriculum for the times, to the threshold of the 21st century with 500 students, 69 faculty and staff, and a curriculum providing access to all colleges and professions, and preparing women with a Catholic, value-centered future.

+In January 2024, it was announced the school would be closing after the 2023/2024 school year due to low enrollment.
+The OLMA Preservation Coalition was formed to explore ways through which to save the school.
+However, a letter to families indicated the decision to close is final and circumstances to change the decision would not be entertained.

+Buildings and grounds

-The year before in 1927, the Sisters of Mercy of Brooklyn began plans for building a boarding school in Syosset.
+In 1927, the Sisters of Mercy of Brooklyn began plans for building a boarding school in Syosset.
 Its location in the Town of Oyster Bay, the cornerstone of colonial settlement of the north shore, suggested that the building be colonial in structure.
 In keeping with these early roots, the sisters envisioned a Georgian structure whose main entrance on Syosset-Woodbury Road would be enhanced by a tall-pillared portico with graceful Doric columns.
 Georgian influence would be seen in paneling, lighting fixtures and windows.

 The distinguishing feature of the building is the colonial tower rising 117 feet and patterned after Independence Hall in Philadelphia.

-Athletic Department offers softball, tennis, soccer, lacrosse and track.
+Our Lady of Mercy Academy covers 96 acres including wide, rolling natural spaces.
+The grounds support the Athletic Department for softball, tennis, soccer, lacrosse, and track.
 The Science and Art Departments use the grounds for extended classroom instruction and experimentation, including our Arbor Day ceremony of planting memorial trees.

-Although the academy was built as a boarding school, it always made room for day students who were few in those early days.
-By 1964, however, with increased population growth on Long Island, it became obvious that there was not so much a need for a boarding school as for day students.
-Dormitories were converted into classrooms, and dining rooms into cafeterias.
-The parlors still remain for meeting parents and guests, and providing meetings for special events.